ltelab/disdrodb/docs/source/index.rst

 Data Archive
 ==============

-The DISDRODB Decentralized Data Archive is a collection of disdrometer data from all around the world.
+The DISDRODB Decentralized Data Archive collects disdrometer data from all around the world.

-The data are stored in remote data repositories, and are easily accessible through the disdrodb software.
+The data are stored in remote data repositories but are easily accessible through the disdrodb software.

 The metadata of each stations are stored in a `centralized repository hosted on GitHub <https://github.com/ltelab/disdrodb-data>`__.

-The available disdrometer stations are depicted in the figure below.
+The currently available disdrometer stations are depicted in the figure below.

 .. image:: /static/map_stations.png
    :width: 100%
-   :alt: Location of the disdrometer stations included in the DISDRODB Decentralized Data Archive
    :align: center